Gold and Glory: The Road to El Dorado

 Gold and Glory: The Road to El Dorado is an adventure video game developed by Revolution Software.
 An adaptation of the film The Road to El Dorado, it was released on Game Boy Color, Microsoft Windows and PlayStation.
-Versions for PlayStation 2, Dreamcast, and GameCube were announced but never released.
+Versions for PlayStation 2, Dreamcast, and GameCube were planned and announced, but never released.

 Gameplay

 Gold and Glory is a graphic adventure game that takes place from a third-person perspective.

 Plot

 The game's plot deviates from that of the film, but follows the same general outline.

 Development

 Revolution Software developed Gold and Glory on a modified version of the game engine from In Cold Blood.
 It experienced a rapid development cycle.
 Revolution described the game as "classically adventure orientated and aimed at a very broad market".

 The PlayStation and Microsoft Windows version of the game is drastically different to the Game Boy Color version.
 The main difference between the two games is that the PlayStation and Microsoft Windows version is a 3D adventure game, while the Game Boy Color version is a more traditional 2D side-scrolling platformer.

 Versions of the game were intended to be released for the PlayStation 2 and Dreamcast, but were eventually cancelled.